BryanRej/Mythic-Server-Setup/README.md

 <h1>Mythic Server Setup</h1>

 <h2>Description</h2>
-This project uses an extention of the SOC Homelab project and uses Ubuntu 22.04 version specifically.
+This project is an extension of the SOC Homelab project and uses the Ubuntu 22.04 x64 operating system.
 <br />